kaapstorm/samuel/the_story_of_the_wandering_jew.rst

 asking you to offer me the same assurance.
 The things I have said to you, they are not acceptable thoughts.
 We both know that."

 "I survived the Inquisition.
-I know how that some thoughts are unacceptable.
+I know how some thoughts are unacceptable.
 Actually, I feel safer that we can keep each other's questions to ourselves.
 This has turned out to be more than my confession.
 This is a communion of confessions."

 "I like that," said the priest, "a communion of confessions.
 I don't know whether we have answered any questions, but I am deeply grateful